Newark Quality Roofing

 • Transparent, written estimates for every modified bitumen roofing project — no hidden fees and no pressure to commit.

-Is modified bitumen a good choice for Fairfield restaurant and food-service buildings?
+Is modified bitumen a good choice for a Fairfield Route 46 or I-80 commercial roof?

-Should I choose SBS or APP modified bitumen for my Fairfield commercial roof?
+Should I choose SBS or APP modified bitumen for my Fairfield building?

-Can modified bitumen be installed over my existing Fairfield commercial roof?
+Can modified bitumen be installed over my existing Fairfield flat roof?

-How long does modified bitumen roofing last on Fairfield commercial buildings?
+How long does modified bitumen roofing last on a Fairfield commercial building?

 How much does modified bitumen roofing cost in Fairfield, NJ?